 Click here to learn more about MAP and its efforts.

 This year’s summit will take place on October 12th and 13th at the Kansas Star Casino and Event Center in Mulvane, KS.
-Check back for more information.
+Visit KSManufacturing.org to learn more about the agenda and incredible speakers and panelists.

 If you are interested in being part of the summit, email the KMC team at KMC@KansasChamber.org.